 Current and Future Digital Publishing Trends

-When thinking about digital publishing, probably the first thing that comes to the mind are ebooks.
+When thinking about digital publishing, the first thing that comes to mind is ebooks.
 But digital publishing is much more than that.
-It covers many areas of our life and significantly changes it day-by-day.
+It covers many areas of our lives and significantly changes them day to day.

-The publishing industry has been on the rise over the past decade, thanks to an ever-changing digital landscape and big changes in how people read news, books, and journals.
+The publishing industry has risen over the past decade thanks to an ever-changing digital landscape and big changes in how people read news, books, and journals.

 The Use of Digital Publishing